MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Define performance targets**.
 Identify VM metrics to track and measure against performance indicators as response time, CPU utilization, and memory utilization, as well as workload metrics such as transactions per second, concurrent users, and availability and health.
 >
-> - **Factor in the performance profile VMs, scale sets, and disk configuration in your capacity planning**.
+> - **Factor in the performance profile of VMs, scale sets, and disk configuration in your capacity planning**.
 Each SKU has a different profile of memory and CPU and behaves differently depending on the type of workload.
-Conduct pilots and proof of concept to understand performance behavior under the specific workload.
+Conduct pilots and proof of concepts to understand performance behavior under the specific workload.
+>
+> - **Proximity placement groups**.
+Use [proximity placement groups](/azure/virtual-machine-scale-sets/proximity-placement-groups) in workloads where low latency is a requirement to ensure VMs are physically located close to each other.
+>
+> - **VM performance tuning**.
+Take advantage of VMs performance optimization and enhancing features as required by the workload.
+For example, locally attached NVMe for high performance use cases, accelerated networking, and Premium SSD v2 for  better performance and scalability.
 >
 > - **Take into account the dependent services**.
 Workload dependencies that interact with the VMs can impact performance.
 For example, caching, network traffic, and CDN.
 Also consider  geographical distribution (zones, regions), which can add latency.
 >